Certificate of coverage

 - Once you have received the certificate of coverage, give it to your employee.
 If the social security agreement covers health insurance, it is important that he or she carefully read the accompanying information.
 It will indicate to which government agency the employee must present the certificate of coverage.

-Once you have sent us all the information necessary to process your application, you can expect to obtain the certificate of coverage within about three weeks.
+Once you have sent us all the information necessary to process your application, you can expect to obtain the certificate of coverage within 40 days.

 The certificate is valid for a limited period, which can be extended upon request.
 However, the